 - Select a site of conflict and report on its preservation, past present and future;

 - Select a battle and explain how it has been represented in one or more form(s) of popular culture;

 - Select a battle and discuss its representation at the site or in museums with reference to issues of colonialism and/or gender.

-- Students may develop their skills and knowledge with a partner organisation over 30 hours.
+- Students choose an archaeological or heritage organisation to work with.
+Together with them students develop their skills and knowledge with an approved over 30 hours.
 They must keep a log and the partner organisation will confirm progress towards at least one of the learning goals above.

 Aim of the course